oberocks/obebs4/README.md

 Accomplishing this was done through a surprisingly simple operational tweak.
 The secret was creating a system where the front-end specialists are expected to provide the design specialists with a complete reference of all available design options provided by both the browsers and any libraries/frameworks.

 Here's the catch though, all of this needs to happen **_before_** any design work begins!!!
-Designers need to "see" what stage elements are available for use in designs... also across browsers.
+Designers need to "see" exactly what elements are available for use in designs... and also across browsers.
 The only way to do that though... would be to make a customizable website that displays... everything!?

 Enter OBE:BS4! ;)